 Several of our members had more than a hundred different securities in their portfolios when they joined.
 Many were acquired when commissions were significant.
 (They no longer are.)
 Their brokers loved it.
 To the investor, what possible difference could any security price movement in any direction make to the portfolio, overall?

 The Monday Morning program manages this issue in an evidence-based, effective manner.You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us